Structured Channel Estimation for RIS-Assisted THz Communications: System and Channel Model

 \section{System and Channel Model}

-Let us consider \gf{MIMO-RIS assisted communications}, with a uniform rectangular array (URA)\footnote{\gf{The uniform linear array can be factorized and this approach is still valid.}} placed in the $y$-$z$ plane deployed at the BS having $M=M_yM_z$ number of transmit antennas, where $M_y$ is the number of antenna elements along $y$-axis and $M_z$ is the number of antenna elements along $z$-axis.
-Similarly, a URA is deployed at the UE having $Q=Q_yQ_z$ number of receive antenna elements, where $Q_y$ and $Q_z$ denote the antenna elements \gf{along the $y$ and $z$ axes}, respectively.
-Moreover, $N=N_yN_z$ is the number of reflecting elements deployed at the RIS, with $N_y$ and $N_z$ being the number of reflecting elements along the $y$ and $z$ axes, respectively (see \figurename~\ref{Fig:1}).
-The geometrical channel between the BS and the RIS is represented as $\bof{H}$, given by
+\fea{Let us consider RIS-assisted MIMO communications for a THz scenario, in which we consider the deployment of a URA \cite{Heath_2016} placed in the $\text{y}$-$\text{z}$ plane installed at the BS having $M=M_yM_z$ number of transmit antennas, where $M_y$ is the number of antenna elements along the $\text{y}$-axis and $M_z$ is the number of antenna elements along the $\text{z}$-axis. } The direct path between the BS and the UE is unavailable due to blockage or deep fade.
+Similarly, a URA is deployed at the UE having $Q=Q_yQ_z$ number of receive antenna elements, where $Q_y$ and $Q_z$ denote the antenna elements \gf{along the $\text{y}$ and $\text{z}$ axes}, respectively.
+Moreover, $N=N_yN_z$ is the number of reflecting elements deployed at the RIS, with $N_y$ and $N_z$ being the number of reflecting elements along the $\text{y}$ and $\text{z}$ axes, respectively (see \figurename~\ref{Fig:1}).
+The geometrical channel between the BS and the RIS is represented as\fa{,